pp81381/hacs-rotel/README.md

 * `COM3` (Windows)
 * `socket://192.168.0.100:50000` (if you are using a TCP/IP to serial  converter)

-The parameter `source_aliases` allows the media player source list to be customised.
+The parameter `source_aliases` is an *optional* argument that allows the media player source list to be customised.
 The keys must be from the following set:

 ```
 ' CD'